webpack-contrib/sass-loader/README.md

 ## How to enable `@debug` output

-By default, the output of `@debug` messages are disabled.
+By default, the output of `@debug` messages is disabled.
 Add the following to **webpack.config.js** to enable them:

 ```js